 Presence reveals the beauty of our true inner nature, and it has a way of allowing the best aspects of ourselves to come to the surface.
 Many people feel a sense of harmony with others and nature when they are present.
 It’s an almost undefinable simple joy.
 It’s the state in which everyone should live.

 The experience of this level of awareness is different for everyone.
 We are all unique.
-We can observe the same thing with other people, but our inner experience is different.
-So,” the meaning of “being fully present in the moment” is the joy of being the Observer.
+We can observe the same thing with others, but our inner experience differs.
+So,” the meaning of being fully present in the moment is the joy of being the Observer.
 We’ll talk more about this perspective in a moment.

 So, the question is, are you present?
-If you aren’t living your life with a sense of harmony and joy, there’s a problem.
+If you aren’t living with a sense of harmony and joy, there’s a problem.

 The Problem — Living on Autopilot